Doctoral study in Economics

 Why study with us?

-• Postgraduate Research Student Support (PReSS) funding is available for research expenses
+- Doctoral candidates receive annual Postgraduate Research Student Support (PReSS) funding to cover research expenses.

 Research opportunities